David Sanborn: Recordings

 In 1994, Sanborn appeared in A Celebration: The Music of Pete Townshend and The Who, also known as Daltrey Sings Townshend, a two-night concert at Carnegie Hall produced by Roger Daltrey of English rock band The Who in celebration of his fiftieth birthday.
 In 1994 a CD and a VHS video were issued, and in 1998 a DVD was released.
 In 1995 Sanborn performed in The Wizard of Oz in Concert: Dreams Come True, a musical performance at Lincoln Center to benefit the Children's Defense Fund.
 The performance was broadcast on Turner Network Television (TNT) and released on CD and video in 1996.

 In 2006, he featured in Gordon Goodwin's Big Phat Band's album The Phat Pack on the track "Play That Funky Music", a remake of the Wild Cherry hit in a big band style.
 Sanborn often performed at Japan's Blue Note venues in Nagoya, Osaka, and Tokyo.
 Sanborn played on the song "Your Party" on Ween's 2007 release La Cucaracha.
 On April 8, 2007, he sat in with the Allman Brothers Band during their annual run at the Beacon Theatre in Manhattan, New York.
 In 2010, Sanborn toured with a trio featuring jazz organist Joey DeFrancesco and Steve Gadd.
 They played the combination of blues and jazz from his album Only Everything.
 In 2011, Sanborn toured with keyboardist George Duke and bassist Marcus Miller as the group DMS.
 In 2013, Sanborn toured with keyboardist Brian Culbertson on "The Dream Tour" celebrating the 25th anniversary of the song "The Dream".

-Besides playing alto saxophone as his main instrument, Sanborn also played baritone, soprano and sopranino saxophones; saxello; flute; and keyboards/piano on some recordings.
+Besides playing alto saxophone as his main instrument, Sanborn also played baritone, soprano and sopranino saxophones; flute; and keyboards/piano on some recordings.